colinwilson/lotusdocs.dev/content/docs/guides/shortcodes/markdownify.md

 ## Nested Shortcodes

-The `markdownify` sortcode is especially usefully when you require portions of content nested inside another shortcode be parsed as Markdown.
+The `markdownify` sortcode is especially useful when you require portions of content nested inside another shortcode be parsed as Markdown.

-For example, here's a paragraph of markdown text and a `prism` shortcode codeblock nested in a `tabs` shortcode:
+For example, here's a paragraph of markdown text and a `prism` shortcode codeblock nested within a `tabs` shortcode:

 ```go
 {{</* tabs tabTotal="1" >}}